The History of ...

 |Jon Jackson||2018||John Powell||2019|

 In addition to the Committee and Principal Officers listed above there are many unsung heroes... far too many to be listed here, that have contributed to the Club and its facilities to make it what it is today.
-At the time of writing (December 2018) there are over 200 members, approximately 100 boats plus a waiting list for moorings.
+At the time of writing (February 2019) there are 189 members, 68 boats plus a waiting list for moorings.
 The Club is going from strength to strength as new members join and bring an added diversity of qualities, skills and knowledge to the Club.

-Every year the club awards ten trophies to members for various activities which are presented by the Chairman at the Annual Laying Up Dinner Dance in November.
+Every year the club awards thirteen trophies to members for various activities which are presented by the Chairman at the Annual Laying Up Dinner Dance in November.
 They are as follows...

 Navigation Cup -Awarded to the winner of the Navigation Trials - steel boats